In this post we will compare Userpilot to a whole host of other NPS software.

 Looking for ways to proactively collect and categorize user feedback – including NPS feedback?
 Talk to our Product Expert at Userpilot and try our AI-powered feedback collection and categorization tool out!

 TLDR?
-Here are our takeaways:
+Here are our takeaways for this NPS Software article:

 Userpilot’s NPS functionality is integrated with our comprehensive range of product adoption tools – and they’ve just been completed updated!